I hear so many odd things, that double-checking is in order.

 Taken to the next level, at more than one lecture I’ve attended over the years, not only have I heard how creosotes poison the soil, but that gets expanded to creosote causing desertification in areas that would otherwise be grasslands.
 Some of you remember past blog posts on how some people have a religious belief how desert grassland is really prairie, the desert pavement on our soils exists somehow in spite of grasses’ organic matter, the much greater rainfall near our mountains isn’t why those areas still have grasses and aren’t so desertified, and so on.
 Knowing some of the latter, I assure you they don’t care for the people in cowboy hats and big trucks much.

 This vilifying of creosotes is just another form of how things in the desert are just not right, because they are not the plants many want to see.

 The Las Cruces area isn’t as dry as a desert gets, nor is it as wet.
 Plants grow under creosotes or don’t for many reasons.
 Since drought is universal in all deserts, that’s a doubtful reason.

 One thing is sure: a concern for environmental issues is shallow until one quits projecting their preferences onto what “they want to see”, instead of knowing “what should be” and then working with “what is”.

 Bovines are fine and part of my diet.
 But desert isn’t steer habitat anymore than our valley areas are habitat for pecans and cotton!

-I’ll close out with the post-first-frost look of Muhlenbergia porteri – happily growing under miles of Larrea tridentata.
+I’ll close out with a 2013, post-first-frost look of Muhlenbergia porteri – happily growing under miles of Larrea tridentata.

 7/23/17 weather: 89 / 67 / 0.02